codewind-resources/rogue-cloud/docs/Developing-Eclipse-on-Codewind.md

 4) Press ``CTRL-SHIFT-R`` (``Command-Shift-R`` on Mac) and type ``SimpleAI.java`` and select ``SimpleAI.java``.

 5) This class is the main AI class.
-Changes made to this class are reflected in your AI running on the MicroProfile Liberty container.
+Changes made to this class are reflected in your AI running in the MicroProfile Liberty container.

 ### G) Next steps: watch your agent go, and start coding